vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_mainloop_code.md

 	VK_CHECK(vkAcquireNextImageKHR(_device, _swapchain, 1000000000, _presentSemaphore, nullptr, &swapchainImageIndex));
 ```

-vkAcquireNextImageKHR will request the image index from the swapchain, and if the swapchain doesnt have any image we can use, it will block the thread with a maximum for the timeout set, which will be 1 second.
+vkAcquireNextImageKHR will request the image index from the swapchain, and if the swapchain doesn't have any image we can use, it will block the thread with a maximum for the timeout set, which will be 1 second.
 This will be our FPS lock.

 Check how we are sending the _presentSemaphore to it.
 This is to make sure that we can sync other operations with the swapchain having an image ready to render.